Iowa Democrats Want Back Control Of The State, Starting With The Governor

 The stakes are high for Iowa Democrats in the midterms this year.
 It's been a while since there's been a major win for the party in the swing state.
 And Tuesday could be one of the first steps.
 That's when Democratic voters will select a candidate to run against Iowa's Republican Governor, Kim Reynolds.

 Early voting in Iowa was underway and primary day was less than two weeks away when a bombshell story shook up the Democratic race for the state's top seat.
-Three women came forward accusing one of the candidates, State Senator Nate Boulton, of sexual misconduct.
-The 38-year-old had been considered a rising star in the Democratic Party, and then Boulton quickly suspended his campaign.
+Three women came forward accusing one of the candidates, state Sen. Nate Boulton, of sexual misconduct.
+The 38-year-old Boulton, once considered a rising star in the Democratic Party, quickly suspended his campaign.

-The Iowa Senate Democratic minority leader is calling on the first-term Senator to resign.
+The Iowa Senate Democratic minority leader is calling on the first-term senator to resign.
 And meanwhile, the remaining five candidates have been working to woo Boulton's supporters.
 As a labor attorney, Boulton has been a champion for union worker rights in the legislature.
 And the state's largest public sector workers union endorsed him.

 "I am going to do everything in my power to elect a Democrat [for] governor of this state and every other elected office that we can," says Danny Homan, the union's president.
 "I believe in absolutely nothing that Kim Reynolds stands for."

-And swaying Boulton's supporters will be critical for the remaining candidates — polls showed Boulton was the most likely candidate to pull ahead of the front-runner: Fred Hubbell.
+Swaying Boulton's supporters will be critical for the remaining candidates — polls showed Boulton was the most likely candidate to pull ahead of the front-runner, Fred Hubbell.

 Hubbell is a 67-year-old businessman who served on the board of the regional Planned Parenthood.
 And he's wealthy.
 He's put nearly $3 million of his own money into his campaign and is massively outspending all the other candidates.